 Okay, so technically this isn't a Halloween book... mainly because I keep it out on my coffee table in my room year round!
 ParaNorman isn't just one of my favorite Halloween movies, but one of my favorite movies, period, and this fun and informative tome detailing aspects of its creation is obviously one, too.

-What's on your OcTBR this Halloween season?
-Did you download my printable?
+What's in YOUR Top Ten?
 Let me know, in the comments below!